-Here is a quick tip on how to build a smoke pouch to give more flavor to your gas grilling:
+Here is a quick tip on how to build a smoke pouch to turn your grill into a BBQ smoker (sort of):

 - Wood Chips (get them at any box store)